 Are you wanting a good beginner telescope for planet viewing?
-Many amateurs recommend getting a Dobsonian.
-Why buy a Dobsonian?
+Many amateurs, like the best Dobsonian telescope reviews, recommend Dobsonians.
+Why a Dobsonian?
 There are a few reasons, one being the price.
-The following looks at Dobsonians and why they are great for beginners wanting to see details of planets and the moon and more.
+Find out why Dobsonians are great for beginners, keen on seeing details of planets or the moon, and what to consider before buying one.

 Are Dobsonian Telescopes Good For Viewing Planets?

-A Dobsonian telescope (a reflector type of telescope) will give you pretty decent views of planetary and lunar details if you choose one with an aperture of 6 inches or more.
+A Dobsonian telescope (a reflector type of telescope) will give you pretty decent views of planetary and lunar details providing you choose one with an aperture of 6 inches or more.

 I cover the recommended aperture size in the different telescope types in my article on what to look for when choosing telescopes for planet viewing.